jolin-yang/ml-activity-classification-dropbox/README.md

 - In this project, we were partnered with **Dropbox**, and our Challenge Advisor was **Ameya Bhatawdekar**.
 - A little bit about Dropbox...
   - **Dropbox**: A cloud workspace designed for storing, sharing, and collaborating on files in real-time.
-  - Relevance to oru project:
+  - Relevance to our project:
     - **Dropbox Dash**: A parallel to Dropbox’s own AI that understands and anticipates user intent from sequences of actions across files, messages, and tools.
-Both systems leverage temporal pattern recognition to enable intelligent, proactive assistance.
+    - Both systems leverage temporal pattern recognition to enable intelligent, proactive assistance.